Where does a SAHM part-time worker fit?

 As I was writing the first draft of this post, my daughter came into the room three times asking for me to sing songs.
 It has taken me about 3 days to complete this post, due to interruptions of the same kind.

 I know in my heart that these are the best kinds of interruptions.
 That singing all the songs is what life is made of, and not the Facebook-ing, the Pinterest-ing, the 6am classes, the handstand practice, the Sanskrit pronunciation.

 My friend Janelle was speaking today of a kind of selfless support, of having a job that consists of supporting others: being the wind.
 I love that analogy.
 As a feminist, it's important for me to remember that I can choose what work I do, and that one kind of work is not exclusive of another kind.
 I CAN be a SAHM and a part-time worker, and neither one is "not enough".
 Both are exactly what works for me right now, regardless of how I answer the, "So, what do you do?" question.

-Jenny is the author of Conscientious Confusion, a blog about living consciously, which includes being conscious of the impact we have on our earth by green living as well as being conscious of of our own bodies through natural health and wellness, fitness and nutrition.
+Jenny is the author of Living-Consciously.com.
+It's about being conscious of the impact we have on our earth by green living as well as being conscious of of our own bodies through natural health and wellness, fitness and nutrition.